Ckrenzer/Winter-Livestock-Data/README.md

 Be mindful that some dates may be estimated.
 In cases where the date could not be determined (see CASE 4 in the collection() function), one week is added to the date of the previous sale.

 ### UPDATE 5/7/2021-5/8/2021
 Now contains files performing ARIMA models on cattle prices.

-Expect file reorganization soon.
+The files have been reorganized, with the tests performed on the data making more intuitive sense.

+'La Junta Modeling.Rmd' has been renamed 'La Junta Classification Models.Rmd', 'La Junta Predictions.Rmd' has been renamed 'Overview.Rmd', and 'Further Exploration.Rmd' has been renamed 'La Junta Price Estimation.Rmd'--new explorations into this data will be made behind the scenes.

+When I create something interesting, it will be added to the repo.
+Random thoughts will be removed from the different files!